-In our efforts to combat Islamophobia in our workplaces and beyond, we must first understand how governments, media, and NGOs spread harmful ideas that Muslim people and Islam are inherently dangerous and a threat to the “progressive values” of “civilised nations”.
-The widespread and consistent nature of these false narratives become deeply ingrained in the public, and are held as truth.
-Consequently, Muslims and people perceived to be Muslim are demonised, overly-surveilled, threatened, and excluded.
-One of the most important methods of combating such well-funded sources of surveillance, is to identify and expose the baseless harm they cause.
+In our efforts to combat Islamophobia in our workplaces and beyond, we must first understand how governments, media, and NGOs spread harmful ideas that Muslim people and Islam are inherently dangerous and a threat to the “progressive values” of “civilized nations”.
+The widespread and consistent nature of these false narratives becomes deeply ingrained in the public and is held as truth.
+Consequently, Muslims and people perceived to be Muslim are demonized, overly surveilled, threatened, and excluded.
+One of the most important methods of combating such well-funded sources of surveillance is to identify and expose the baseless harm they cause.
 Let’s take a look at several publications and platforms calling out Islamophobic ideas across these institutions.

-When we focus on the media, a study of 200 popular films found that around one third of the movies’ Muslim characters perpetrate violence, and more than half are victims of violence.
-Most recently, Sundance Film Festival is rightfully under attack for screening an Islamophobic film called “Jihad Rehab” directed by a white woman that tells the story of Yemeni men sent to a rehabilitation center to be “deradicalised.”
-This follows a long history of centering violence as inherent to Muslim people, such as during former U.S. Presidet Obama’s “Countering Violent Extremism” policies that asked Muslim students to spy on each other, rather than address the political and social conditions that may have led to their disenfranchisement.
+When we focus on the media, a study of 200 popular films found that around one-third of the movies’ Muslim characters perpetrate violence, and more than half are victims of violence.
+Most recently, the Sundance Film Festival is rightfully under attack for screening an Islamophobic film called “Jihad Rehab” directed by a white woman that tells the story of Yemeni men sent to a rehabilitation center to be “deradicalized.”
+This follows a long history of centering violence as inherent to Muslim people, such as during former U.S. President Obama’s “Countering Violent Extremism” policies that asked Muslim students to spy on each other, rather than address the political and social conditions that may have led to their disenfranchisement.

-These reports and publications seek to emphasise the real impact of all these policies, donations, and media rhetoric: Islam and Muslim/Muslim-perceived people are falsely and harmfully labelled as a civilisational threat to society, leaving Muslim people excluded, surveilled, threatened, and ultimately discouraged from authentically expressing themselves in their workplaces and communities because they have to spend so much effort proving that they are not guilty.
-Given these realities, centering stories told by Muslims themselves, and exposing political agendas that demonise Muslims is critical to dismantling deeply held narratives that harm Muslim communities.
+These reports and publications seek to emphasize the real impact of all these policies, donations, and media rhetoric: Islam and Muslim/Muslim-perceived people are falsely and harmfully labeled as a civilizational threat to society, leaving Muslim people excluded, surveilled, threatened, and ultimately discouraged from authentically expressing themselves in their workplaces and communities because they have to spend so much effort proving that they are not guilty.
+Given these realities, centering stories told by Muslims themselves, and exposing political agendas that demonize Muslims is critical to dismantling deeply held narratives that harm Muslim communities.